-Though passive ribbon mics have always been known for their incredible sound, they also come with certain requirements needed to reach their full sonic potential.
-This mainly involves using a very high-gain, high-impedance mic preamp — characteristics that many modern preamps lack.
+Though passive ribbon mics have always been known for their incredible sound, their full sonic potential could only be achieved within certain parameters.
+This mainly involved pairing the passive ribbon mic with a very high-gain, high-impedance mic preamp, which are scarce in the preamp market.

 For many working musicians on the road — who never know what kind of console or preamp they will be plugging into on any given night — mic preamps can be a problem.
 Something needed to be done to help these musicians overcome the problem.

-Enter Active Ribbons
+Enter: The Active Ribbons

 For many years, all ribbon mics have come with a warning not to use phantom power.
 That has now changed.
-Accidentally engaging phantom power in one of our mics is not normally a problem.
+Accidentally engaging phantom power in one of our mics is not always a problem.

-However, if the ground pin is shorting an XLR cable or if a TRS cable is patched to the input of a passive ribbon mic while phantom power is engaged, this can blow up a ribbon!
+However, if the ground pin is shorting an XLR cable or if a TRS cable is patched to the input of a passive ribbon mic while phantom power is engaged, this can blow a ribbon.
 Active electronics protect the ribbon from blowing up if phantom power is accidentally engaged while patching a TRS cable on the input of the mic.
 While the electronics protect the ribbon, we still recommend avoiding hot-patching while phantom power is engaged because it is hard on the electronics.

 Passive vs. Active Strategies

-Passive ribbon mics can be used with a variety of preamps to experiment with the overall frequency response and sonic character of the audio.
+Passive ribbon mics can be paired with a variety of preamps to experiment with the overall frequency response and sonic character of the audio.
 Some engineers like to use the preamp as an effect because it can drastically change the character of the mic.